 For the rest of his career, Lafleur was, um, not the best hockey player in the world.
 And so the question is, was he good enough in those six seasons to rank among the very, very best forwards in history, who managed longer peaks but less consistency?

-Listen to us talk about the greatest Canadian athlete of the first half of the 20th century here:
+Listen to us talk about Guy Lafleur’s case for one of the Greatest of All Time here:

 Through a career riddled by injuries – including one induced retirement – Lemieux was one of the most dominant forwards the game has ever seen.
 He temporarily led the NHL in both career Goals Per Game and Points Per Game, despite debuting after Gretzky and despite playing more of his career in the Dead Puck Era.

 But Lemieux never reached Gretzky’s accomplishments either in terms of his peak or his longevity.
 He has fewer scoring titles and Cups than Gretzky, and Gretzky achieved Lemieux’s offensive feats many times over.